BandelaShivaKumar/Solidworks-Nut-and-Bolt/README.md

 This repository contains the CAD models and assembly of a **Nut & Bolt** created using **SolidWorks**.
 This is part of Project 1 for practicing mechanical design and 3D modeling fundamentals.

-My Project Direct Youtube Link - https://youtu.be/FioigvCAlXo
+(My Youtube Channel)Project Direct Youtube Link - https://youtu.be/FioigvCAlXo

 ---